Q: What does the complaint letter mean?

 - After accepting or not accepting responsibility, you are asked to comment on what you remember about the incident.

-- You may be asked to leave the room while the judicial officer or members of the judicial committee determine responsibility.
+- You may be asked to leave the room while the student conduct hearing officer or members of the University Student Conduct Board determine responsibility.
 Decisions regarding responsibility are made in private.
-Sometimes a decision may not be determined immediately in order to further review evidence.
+Sometimes a decision may not be determined immediately in order to further review evidence or to deliberate further.
 If you are found responsible, an appropriate sanction will be determined.

-You are notified in writing of the outcome of your case, and in some cases you may be asked to schedule a post-review conference to discuss the outcome and sanction(s) with the judicial officer.
+- You are notified in writing of the outcome of your case, and in some cases you may be asked to schedule a post-review conference to discuss the outcome and sanction(s) with the student conduct hearing officer.

-Q: What's the difference between a Judicial Officer Review and a Judicial Committee Review?
+Q: What's the difference between a Student Conduct Hearing Officer Review and a University Student Conduct Board Review?

 A: Student disciplinary cases may be handled in the following manners:

-- Complaint(s) against undergraduate students that are not likely to result in suspension or dismissal will normally be referred to a Judicial Officer (Judicial Officer Review).
+- Complaint(s) against undergraduate students that are not likely to result in suspension or dismissal will normally be referred to a student conduct hearing officer.

-- Undergraduate students who are in jeopardy of suspension or dismissal from the University may be referred to a Judicial Committee (Judicial Committee Review).
+- Students who are in jeopardy of suspension or dismissal from the University may be referred to a University Student Conduct Board.

-Once the determination has been made as to which judicial process will be used, you will be referred to that judicial officer or body.
+Once the determination has been made as to which student conduct process will be used, you will be referred to that student conduct hearing officer or body.

 Q: Can I bring an advisor?

-A: Both the judicial officer and the accused may elect to have a single advisor accompany them to the hearing.
+A: The accused student may elect to have a single advisor accompany them to the hearing.
 Advisors must be from within the University community (faculty or staff member, or in rare cases a peer).
 Advisors cannot be legal counsel or a parent.
 If you have chosen to bring an advisor, you must remember that this individual is there to assist you.
 An advisor may not participate in the hearing directly.
-He or she may not question any witness or the judicial officer.
+He or she may not question any witness or the student conduct hearing officer.
 The role of the advisor is limited to conferring with you.
 If you need to request a break in the review so that you can confer with your advisor privately, you may do so.

-A: The Judicial Review Officer is a staff member of the Division of Student Affairs who has been appointed as a University judicial officer.
-These individuals are specially trained in judicial affairs and have a good working knowledge of UNE's policy and current judicial precedent.
+A: The student conduct hearing officer is a staff member of the Division of Student Affairs who has been appointed as a University student conduct hearing officer.
+These individuals are specially trained in student conduct affairs and have a good working knowledge of UNE's policy and current student conduct precedent.
 If you feel that the staff member is not in a position to render a "fair and impartial" judgment, then you may ask that the case be assigned to someone else.
 This must be done in writing prior to your hearing.

 Q: Should I accept responsibility or not accept responsibility?

 A: As a student who receives a complaint letter, you may either "accept responsibility" or "not accept responsibility."
 You should know better than anyone which is most appropriate.
-However, if there is a question in your mind as to whether you are "responsible" or "not responsible" you should probably plead "not responsible" and allow the judicial officer or board to decide on your involvement.
+However, if there is a question in your mind as to whether you are "responsible" or "not responsible" you should probably plead "not responsible" and allow the student conduct hearing officer or board to decide on your involvement.

 Q: May I bring a witness?

-A: You are encouraged to bring witnesses who have relevant information to the judicial review.
+A: You are encouraged to bring witnesses who have relevant information to the student conduct review.
 It is unnecessary for you to bring character witnesses.
 Remember, too, that numbers are not important.
 A group of witnesses saying about the same thing may only add confusion.

-If a Judicial Review Committee is convened, witnesses appearing on your behalf will NOT be summoned for you.
+If a University Student Conduct Board Hearing is convened, witnesses appearing on your behalf will NOT be summoned for you.
 It is YOUR responsibility to make sure your witnesses are present and on time.
 The Committee will call each separately to answer questions.

-If a judicial officer will hear your case, that person will instruct you to provide the names of witnesses.
-The witnesses will receive a letter from the judicial officer to request a meeting.
+If a student conduct hearing officer will hear your case, that person will instruct you to provide the names of witnesses.
+The witnesses will receive a letter from the student conduct hearing officer to request a meeting.

 A witness will be allowed to make his/her statement at the appropriate time and then be dismissed.
-All questions, for any witness, will first be addressed to the judicial officer and then to the witness.
+All questions, for any witness, will first be addressed to the student conduct hearing officer and then to the witness.
 You may not directly question any witness.

 Q: What kind of sanction(s) am I going to receive if I am found responsible?